MEET THE STAFF

 She and her husband, Philip, manage ten acres of forest on Pumpkin Ridge which is home to numerous flocks of grosbeaks, finches, swallows, and hummingbirds.
 They like to get away to a variety of beaches and coastlines for a different perspective.
 Sheila’s favorite part of her job is to match readers and books, so come in and let her try to find you a great summer read!

 Jeff joined the North Plains Library in August 2015.
-He works both as a clerk and facilities maintenance for the library taking care of the building and grounds.
+He works both as a clerk and facilities maintenance for the library taking care of the building.

-Some of you may have met Jeff and his daughter in the past when they brought their dairy goat kids for story time or at the presentation on beekeeping this last spring.
-A native Oregonian, Jeff enjoys exploring Oregon’s natural wonders with his family.
+Some of you may have met Jeff and his daughter in the past when they brought their dairy goat kids for story time or at the presentation on beekeeping.
+A native Oregonian, Jeff enjoys exploring Oregon’s natural wonders.
 When not at the library Jeff can be found hiking, kayaking, and camping with his family.

 Jeff often has a book in hand and enjoys historical nonfiction, science fiction, and dystopian fantasy.